Lenvima Side Effects

 What should I watch for?

-Do not become pregnant while taking this medicine or for 2 weeks after stopping it.
+Do not become pregnant while taking this medicine or for 30 days after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
+Do not breast-feed an infant while taking this medicine or for 1 week after stopping it.
+This medicine may interfere with the ability to have a child.
+Talk with your doctor or health care professional if you are concerned about your fertility.

 Be careful brushing and flossing your teeth or using a toothpick because you may get an infection or bleed more easily.
 If you have any dental work done, tell your dentist you are receiving this medicine.